 One approach to this task is to carefully read the ingredients statement on the label and avoid products that have known high-FODMAP ingredients in them.
 This usually works, but has shortcomings.
 It is time consuming.
 We don’t know the FODMAP status of some ingredients.
 Hidden FODMAPs can be present.
 For example, the word “flavorings” in a soup or broth can be hiding some onion or garlic juice.
 The amount of the high-FODMAP ingredient might be so small that rejecting the food because of its presence might be overkill.

-Third-party low-FODMAP certification programs are coming to your rescue!
-Several certification programs are now appearing in the marketplace.
+Third-party low-FODMAP certification programs have come to your rescue!
+Several certification programs are now widely in use.
 Certifications can relieve you of the detailed label reading and guesswork.
 I can’t speak for the situation in other countries, but here’s what you need to know if you live in the United States.
 Low-FODMAP certification programs are:

 Two low-FODMAP certification programs that I trust are administered by Monash University and FODMAP Friendly.
 Even though these programs are based in Australia, they are certifying products made and sold in the United States, among other places.
 Rather than risk giving incorrect or dated information about these programs, I’m going to send you directly to their respective web sites for more information, and to see what the seals look like: